calroc/Thun/docs/sphinx_docs/notebooks/Derivatives_of_Regular_Expressions.rst

 Stream Functions
 ^^^^^^^^^^^^^^^^

-Little helpers to process the iterator of our data (a “stream” of “1” and “0” characters, not bits.)
+Little helpers to process the iterator of our data (a "stream" of "1" and "0" characters, not bits.)

 .. code:: ipython2